Help is on-hand

 RELIGIOUS OR NON-RELIGIOUS FUNERALS

 Crematorium or cemetery chapels are not deemed religious buildings and are available for all to use and have within them the service of their choice.
 It is also a persons right to have their funeral in their local parish church of the denomination that they have been christened or practise.
-We will happily advise as to the churches in each area and if unsure how a service within them would work.
+We will happily advise as to the churches in each area and if unsure, explain how a service within them would work.

 Whatever type of funeral is decided upon we take it as a very important part to match the minister or officiant to you to make sure the funeral service is carried out to both your own and your loved one’s wishes.
 This may be a minister from your parish, a minister you have connections with, an officiant or a family relative or friend.